Wonderwall: Bring Me the Horizon version

-English rock band Bring Me the Horizon released a cover of "Wonderwall" as part of the Spotify Singles series, putting their own metal twist on the song.
+British rock band Bring Me the Horizon released a cover of "Wonderwall" as part of the Spotify Singles series, putting their own metal twist on the song in 2025.
 Frontman Liam Gallagher responded to the cover positively, calling it "absolutely incredible".
 When interviewed at the BRIT Awards, the band responded to Gallagher's positive reception to their rendition, stating they were "surprised" and expected him to "slag it off".
-They also revealed that they wanted to cover "Wonderwall" because it was one of Oli Sykes' favourite songs.
+They also revealed that they wanted to cover "Wonderwall" because it was one of Sykes' favourite songs.
 All royalties generated from the song's streams were donated to the Teenage Cancer Trust.

 It peaked at number 30 on the UK Rock & Metal Singles Chart and number 11 on the US Hot Hard Rock Songs chart.